stefani-nedelcheva/stefani-nedelcheva/README.md

 ## Experience Highlights

-- Maintained sports data platforms delivering real-time odds, predictions, results, and statistics
+- Maintained sports data platforms delivering real-time odds, predictions, results and statistics
 - Maintained CMS using Laravel and Filament
-- Improved application performance using Varnish, Memcache, and Redis
+- Improved application performance using Varnish, Memcache and Redis
 - Worked with Docker and Kubernetes for containerized development and deployment
 - Implemented and maintained CI/CD pipelines in GitLab
 - Developed automated test coverage with PHPUnit/Pest to reduce regressions in high-traffic environments